Yash-codeAndDev/Java/CollectionFramework/Readme.md

     - Lists allow null elements, depending on the specific implementation

-    * **ArrayList** is implementation of the List interface.
+    * **ArrayList :** is implementation of the List interface.
 It is a resizable array that grows dynamically as elements are added.
         - Provides O(1) time complexity for accessing elements by index.
         - Operations that involve inserting or removing elements (especially in the middle) are slower, as elements need to be shifted.
         - ArrayList is not thread-safe.
 If multiple threads access an ArrayList concurrently, you need to synchronize it manually

-    * **LinkedList** is implementation of the List interface but it is implemented as a doubly linked list.
+    * **LinkedList :** is implementation of the List interface but it is implemented as a doubly linked list.
         - Insertion and deletion are fast (O(1))
         - Accessing elements by index takes O(n) time
         - LinkedList is not thread-safe and requires synchronization if accessed by multiple threads concurrently